gabrielweyer/azure-functions-telemetry/README.md

 }
 ```

-If you don't want to use the `ApplicationInsights` key, you can provide another value when configuraing the customisation:
+If you don't want to use the `ApplicationInsights` key, you can provide another value when configuring the customisation:

 ```csharp
 var appInsightsOptions = new CustomApplicationInsightsOptionsBuilder(